 Phantom debt is debt that you do not legally owe.
 The continued growth of the junk debt industry has resulted in all kinds of illegal practices and scams.

-As recent as Nov.
-4, the FTC along with the New York Attorney General’s office filed a complaint against a company calling itself “Delaware Solutions” and “Clear Credit Solutions.”
+In 2016, the FTC along with the New York Attorney General’s office filed a complaint against a company calling itself “Delaware Solutions” and “Clear Credit Solutions.”
 They were attempting to collect payday loan debts but the debts were fake.
 The complaint says the company continued to deceive, harass, threaten and intimidate people into paying what they didn’t owe.

 Types of Phantom Debt

 Phantom debt can come from several sources.
-It can be debt owed by a deceased spouse or parent, a debt that was previously paid in full, a debt discharged in bankruptcy, a debt you never owed, and even a debt that is pass the statute of limitations and not legally collectible.
+It can be debt owed by a deceased spouse or parent, a debt that was previously paid in full, a debt discharged in bankruptcy, a debt you never owed, and even a debt that is past the statute of limitations and not legally collectible.
 Phantom debt is basically “made up debt.”